 - Low risk – unlikely to commit a sexual crime

 - Moderate risk – may continue to commit sex crimes

 - High risk – pose a threat to commit a sexual offense

-Offenders will either be required to register for life or for 10 years.
+Offenders will either be required to register for life or ten years.
 Sex crimes that warrant lifetime registration include sexual assault, child pornography, sexual abuse of a child, human trafficking, incest, and other sexual crimes against minors.
-Sex crimes that require registration for 10 years include indecent exposure (first offense), bestiality, prostitution, and soliciting a minor online.
+Sex crimes requiring ten years of registration include indecent exposure (first offense), bestiality, prostitution, and soliciting a minor online.

 Available 24 Hours a Day, 7 Days a Week

 Direct Access to Attorneys From Start to Finish